≡ Menu

 • And its lower teeth might overshoot its top ones.

-You will be able to tell this by looking at the position of the upper incisors.
+You can tell this by looking at the position of the upper incisors.
 The two teeth sets should fit together.
-If the jaw is misaligned the upper maxillary incisors will either fall behind or in front of the bottom teeth.
-In the most visible cases the dog’s teeth will be permanently visible.
+If the jaw is misaligned, the upper maxillary incisors will fall behind or in front of the bottom teeth.
+The dog’s teeth will be permanently visible in the most visible cases.

-Arguably be seen most commonly in European bred Lhasa Apso’s.
-On the continent this breed has a protruding bottom jaw whose lower Mandibular incisors are constantly exposed and rest on the skin of the snout.
-This is considered completely normal in European countries like Spain.
+Arguably, it can be seen most commonly in European-bred Lhasa Apso’s.
+On the continent, this breed has a protruding bottom jaw whose lower Mandibular incisors are constantly exposed and rest on the skin of the snout.
+This is considered entirely normal in European countries like Spain.

 Skeletal malocclusion…

-Any breed of dog with a short snout can be affected, but it is possible to see this condition in dog breeds with larger jaws, too.
-That being said, the known affected breeds are as follows:
+Any dog with a short snout can be affected, but it is possible to see this condition in dog breeds with more enormous jaws, too.
+That being said, the known affected species are as follows:

 Treatment options

-Since this is not a degenerative periodontal disease and it is generally considered a “normal” trait of some dog breeds, many vets will simply advise you to not do anything about it if it does not present a problem to the dog (this would be our advice as well).
+Since this is not a degenerative periodontal disease and is generally considered a “normal” trait of some dog breeds, many vets will advise you not to do anything about it if it does not present a problem to the dog (this would be our advice as well).

 Sure…

-The affected canine mouth will have a sort of scissor bite, but this should not cause any damage.
-If it is detected in the molars or premolar teeth early enough, interceptive orthodontics can help to straighten out the baby teeth on the mandibular canine jawline therefore manipulating the deciduous teeth into an appropriate position before the adult teeth come in.
+The affected canine mouth will have a scissor bite, which should not cause damage.
+Suppose it is detected in the molars or premolar teeth early enough.
+In that case, interceptive orthodontics can help to straighten out the baby teeth on the mandibular canine jawline, therefore manipulating the deciduous teeth into an appropriate position before the adult teeth come in.

 But come on!

-This is a dog we’re talking about, and one rule that we have here at IndulgeYourPet is first do no harm.
-So, if your dog has messed up teeth, but they are functional, and aren’t causing him or her any harm, leave well enough alone.
-We can assure you that both your dog and your wallet will thank you for it!
+This is a dog we’re talking about, and one rule that we have here at IndulgeYourPet is first, not harm.
+So, if your dog has messed up teeth, but they are functional and aren’t causing them any damage, leave well enough alone.
+We can assure you that your dog and wallet will thank you for it!

 Which brings us to…